 The White theme has very low contrast and shading.
-Some designers feel that this gives Excel a modern and "minimalist" appearance but it was widely criticized by some users of Excel 2013 for causing eye strain and being difficult to work with.
+Some designers feel that this gives Excel a modern and "minimalist" appearance.
+This was introduced as the default theme for Excel 2013, but was widely criticized by some users for causing eye strain and being difficult to work with.